lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 <!-- this paragraph still feels odd. -->

 # Methodology

+To realise azolla potential in 21st centry challenges, we need a systems perspective on symbiosis functioning and modern breeding tools
+To use modern breeding tools, a genomic understanding of the symbiosis is the fundament.
+That genomic understanding of the symbiosis, is what I work on here.
+It began with the first pub. of the Azolla genome just before I started my PhD.

+## bioinformatics

 This thesis employs ample bioinformatics techniques.
 Yet, I have managed to not use the term once in this introduction so far.